 Brain Campaigner!
 Campaign Creator…

 Ever since my Mum entered the more advanced stages of Huntington’s Disease, we have struggled with every avenue of help.
 Some weeks I have felt like my Mum’s doctor, social worker, mental health nurse, carer, on top of trying to work full time shifts and be a Mum myself to my little girl, Rosa.
-It is like being a care coordinator, but you’re unpaid, and utterly exhausted.
+It is like being a care coordinator, but you’re unpaid, and utterly exhausted, with no choice but to carry on.
 On top of all that I am coming to terms with the gradual deterioration day to day in my Mum, which is no easy watch.
+The anticipatory grief is so hard (visit the blog section where I talk about this!)

-We were failed on a large scale by social services in 2016/2017, which resulted in my Dad having a period of exhaustion and depression, bed bound for 2-3 weeks.
+We were failed on a large scale in 2016/2017 when we tried to get help, which resulted in my Dad having a period of exhaustion and depression, bed bound for 2-3 weeks.
+This was completely unlike him, but he was pushed to complete carer burnout.
 During those weeks I had to be at home to care for my Mum, and Rosa, going off to my night shifts in between with barely any sleep.
 A year on from that when we thought the fight was over, we had to battle for NHS Healthcare Funding (CHC).
-A battle I recently won, however it took over a year of stress to do so.
+A battle I won, however it took over a year of stress to do so and feeling like a lawyer leading a court case.
+How can this be the case when someone has something so awful as Huntington’s disease?

-I’ve been a qualified paramedic since 2011, and worked in the care sector for the last 11 years.
-Prior to that I had volunteered at a day centre for disabled people for several years.
+I’ve been a qualified paramedic since 2011, after starting my course in 2009.
+I’ve worked in the care sector since I was 18.
+Prior to that I had volunteered at a day centre for disabled people for several years after doing work experience at 15 years old.
 I have a lot of experience and I want to combine that with my personal circumstance to make a difference.

 I have been fortunate enough to make an amazing friend, Catrin, my partner in crime.
 Together we will be running a series of projects, big and small, to make a difference.